Military Council (Georgia): Background

 During the dissolution of the Soviet Union, an opposition movement in Soviet Georgia organized mass protests starting in 1988, demanding independence.
 The following year, the brutal suppression by Soviet forces of a large peaceful demonstration held in Tbilisi on 4–9 April 1989 proved to be a pivotal event in discrediting the continuation of Soviet rule over the country.
 In March 1990, the Communist Party of Georgia agreed to hold the multi-party elections, which proved to be the first multi-party elections in the entire Soviet Union in which the opposition groups were allowed to register as formal political parties.
 The elections, held in October 1990, resulted in the opposition Round Table—Free Georgia coalition led by Zviad Gamsakhurdia securing victory and forming a new government.
-However, the previously united opposition had split into two main factions in May 1990 and Gamsakhurdia's tenure began with the groups such as the National Democratic Party of Gia Chanturia and the National Independence Party of Irakli Tsereteli challenging his rule with street demonstrations, rallies, hunger strikes and etc.
+However, the previously united opposition had split into two main factions in May 1990 and Gamsakhurdia's tenure began with the groups such as the National Democratic Party of Gia Chanturia and the National Independence Party of Irakli Tsereteli challenging his rule with the same methods used against the Soviet government: street demonstrations, rallies, hunger strikes and etc.

 On 18 August 1991, during the coup in Moscow by Soviet hardliners aiming to stop the collapse of the USSR, President Gamsakhurdia reorganized the National Guard of Georgia into the special branch of the Georgian police to assuage the State Committee on the State of Emergency.
 In addition, Gamsakhurdia removed Tengiz Kitovani from the post of the commander of the National Guard.
 This led to the National Guard splitting into two factions; pro- and anti-Gamsakhurdia, the latter being headed by Kitovani.

 In September 1991, the protests against the Gamsakhurdia government in Tbilisi turned violent.
 The rebel factions of the National Guard proceeded to seize a government broadcast station in the middle of September.
 From September–November 1991, Tbilisi was a physically divided city.
 The opposition controlled the Philharmonia Hall, Tbilisi State University, the Marx–Engels–Lenin Institute, and the TV studios of the city, and on September 25, Gamsakhurdia declared a state of emergency in the city.